logo for pulau-pangkor.com

 Back to the top

 Sandcrabs belong to some of the most widespread animals to be found at the beach.
-Just dig a few minutes and the chance is big you find some crabs.
+Just dig a few minutes and the chance is big you find some small sandcrabs.
 The big crabs are usually to be found in the mangrove forest.

 Crabs are real survivors.
 They are the favorite prey of octopus.
 And if you are really lucky, you might catch one at the beach.
 The photos below were made after we caught a crab and a little octopus with a little bucket.